Start from: US$ 115 Per Person

 Pashupatinath Temple

-pashupatinath-templePashupatinath Temple is one of the holiest and most powerful temples of Hindus in the world, is situated 5km east of Kathmandu.
-This is the temple of Lord Shiva, known as creator and destroyer in the Hindu religion and appears in many forms.
-Pashupatinath temple lies between Tribhuwan International Airport (TIA) and Bauddha, standing on the bank of a holy river the Bagmati with two storyed golden roof and silver doors and superb architecture.
+Pashupatinath-temple Pashupatinath Temple is one of the holiest and most powerful temples of Hindus in the world, situated 5km east of Kathmandu.
+This is the temple of Lord Shiva, known as the creator and destroyer in the Hindu religion, and appears in many forms.
+Pashupatinath temple lies between Tribhuwan International Airport (TIA) and Bauddha, standing on the bank of a holy river the Bagmati with a storyed golden roof silver doors, and superb architecture.
 The pilgrims throughout the world center in this temple on the day of Shivaratri (birthday of God Shiva).
-Although only Hindus are allowed inside the temple and visitors can clearly see the temples and activities.
-Pashupatinath is also listed in world Heritage list by UNESCO in 1979.
-From time, the Pashupatinath area has contained numerous temples, stupas, monasteries, images and inscriptions.
-Everyday, many numerous dead bodies of Hindu followers are cremated on the bank of the holy Bagmati River.
-It is being under immemorial the supervision of Pashupati Development Area (PDA).
+Although only Hindus are allowed inside the temple visitors can see the temples and activities.
+Pashupatinath was also listed on the World Heritage list by UNESCO in 1979.
+Since that time, the Pashupatinath area has contained numerous temples, stupas, monasteries, images, and inscriptions.
+Every day, numerous dead bodies of Hindu followers are cremated on the bank of the holy Bagmati River.
+It has been under immemorial the supervision of the Pashupati Development Area (PDA).

 Bouddhanath Stupa

-bouddha-nathBouddhanath stupa is the largest shrine of Buddhists, lies to the 8 km east of Kathmanu in the midst of Tibetan Buddhists.
-The stupa stands on the massive three level Mandala style platform surrounded by colorful private houses.
-The stupa is bigger than Swayambhunath stupa and said to have been built in 5th century A.D.
-Bouddhanath Stupa is one of the biggest Buddhist Monasteries in the world and is listed in world Heritage List by UNESCO in 1979.
-The stupa is the centre of learning, cultural activities, payers and meditation.
-You should always circle around the stupa in a clock wise direction.
+The Buddha-nath Bouddhanath stupa is the largest shrine of Buddhists and lies 8 km east of Kathmandu amid Tibetan Buddhists.
+The stupa stands on the massive three-level mandala-style platform surrounded by colorful private houses.
+The stupa is bigger than the Swayambhunath stupa and is said to have been built in the 5th century A.D.
+Bouddhanath Stupa is one of the biggest Buddhist Monasteries in the world and was listed on the World Heritage List by UNESCO in 1979.
+The stupa is the center of learning, cultural activities, prayers, and meditation.
+You should always circle the stupa in a clockwise direction.
 While entering the surrounding gompas, you must take off your shoes and take permission before taking photos and must not step over Monks cushions.
-The major gompas around Bouddhanath stupa are Kargyupa, Sakyapa, Nyingmapa and Gelugpa Gompas.
+The major gompas around Bouddhanath stupa are Kargyupa, Sakyapa, Nyingmapa, and Gelugpa Gompas.

 Budhanilkantha

 Kakani is one of the most beautiful destinations for tourists.
 It is located at an altitude of 2,037m and 29 km northwest of Kathmandu.
 It is famous for the fabulous and magnificent views of panoramic snow giants.
-From the hilltop, excellent views of Ganesh Himal, Himalchuli (7893m), Manasalu (8163m), Annapurna (8094m ), Gaurishanker (7134), Choba Bamte (6,016m), Dorje Lakpa and so on Kakani is one of the famous picnic spot for the people in Kathmandu located besides the rode heading for Trishuli, During spring wild flowers cover the hillside.
-The trekking begins at Balaju (Kathmandu) and terminates at Kaule from where road bifurcates.
+From the hilltop, excellent views of Ganesh Himal, Himalchuli (7893m), Manasalu (8163m), Annapurna (8094m ), Gaurishanker (7134), Choba Bamte (6,016m), Dorje Lakpa and so on Kakani is one of the famous picnic spot for the people in Kathmandu located besides the road heading for Trishuli, During spring wildflowers cover the hillside.
+The trekking begins at Balaju (Kathmandu) and terminates at Kaule from where the road bifurcates.

 1. Guide